ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 - Make the edits using your favourite markdown editor.
 - If you intend to add a whole new tutorial, use the instructions for [adding tutorials below](#adding-a-new-tutorial).
 - Commit your changes to your branch.
-- Preview your changes using the local preview server that you set up above.
 - When you are happy with your edits or additions, commit and send your changes.

 To send a review: